KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 $ git merge master
 ```

-If we make a change, we can push additional commits to the shared repo pull request
+If we make a change, we can push additional commits to the shared repo feature branch or pull request branch

 ```bash
 $ git add .